testium-driver-wd

 .

-Finds an element on the page using the cssSelector
+Finds an element on the page using the selector

-Finds an element on the page using the cssSelector
+Finds an element on the page using the selector

 .
 Returns null